YOUR REHABILITATION TEAM

 Kelly’s clinical interests lie primarily in splinting and treating traumatic injuries.
 She is passionate about hand therapy and enjoys teaching and training young therapists to become CHTs, as well as developing educational training programs to prepare young therapists for a career in hand therapy.
 Outside of work, she loves spending time with her husband, puppy, family and friends as well as working out, watching football, shopping, and traveling.

-Hillary is an Occupational Therapist and aspiring Certified Hand Therapist.
+Hillary is an Occupational Therapist who became a Certified Hand Therapist on June 1st, 2021.
 Hillary is a 2017 graduate of Eastern Kentucky University with a Bachelor's in Occupational Science and a Masters in Occupational Therapy.
 She is originally from Waldo, Ohio, but moved to Lexington to pursue a career in hand therapy rehabilitation.
-Hillary has nearly 2 years of clinical practice, all of which have been here at Commonwealth Hand and Physical Therapy.
+Hillary has over 3 years of clinical practice, all of which have been here at Commonwealth Hand and Physical Therapy.
 Her clinical interests include orthotic fabrication, cumulative trauma rehabilitation, and Peripheral Nerve injuries.
 Hillary enjoys spending time with her family and friends, traveling, playing sports, and watching movies.
 Hillary chose to enter the field of Occupational Therapy because she enjoys helping people restore their independence, confidence, and quality of life.

 Christian is originally from the Chicago area, but he loves living here in the Bluegrass State.
 He is a graduate of the University of Illinois-Chicago with a Bachelor of Science in Kinesiology.
 Christian received a Master of Science in Occupational Therapy from Spalding University in Louisville, KY.
 His passion for working with people and wellness can be tracked to early days of his life through his involvement in sports, social clubs, and true enjoyment of being able to be around people.
 Chrisitan is passionate about wellness and making people feel good.
 Whether as president of his occupational therapy class or a part of a team, he likes getting people excited about the things he is excited about; especially if they can share a good laugh together!Outside of rehab, Christian is committed to continuing his education as a therapist as well as his journey of traveling, learning about cultures, and new life experiences.
 Chrisitan is also looking to practice new language skills (he is fluent/ native speaker in Polish).